High intensity focused ultrasound (HIFU)

 HIFU is only useful to treat a single tumour or part of a large tumour.
 It can't be used to treat tumours that are more widespread.
 This means that HIFU is not suitable for people with cancer that has spread to more than one place in their body.

-If you are invited to go on a trial of HIFU for prostate cancer, your doctors need to make sure you know
+If you have HIFU for prostate cancer, your doctors need to make sure you know

 - What is involved in having the treatment